AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-serialized-schema.md

 ```

-A kind of composition which can hold any serializable object.
+A container which can hold an ordered list of any serializable objects.
+Note that this is not a :class:`.Composition` nor is it :class:`.Composable`.

-This composition approximates the concept of a bin - a collection of :class:`.SerializableObject`\s that do
+This container approximates the concept of a bin - a collection of :class:`.SerializableObject`\s that do
-not have any compositing meaning, but can serialize to/from OTIO correctly, with metadata and
+not have any compositional meaning, but can serialize to/from OTIO correctly, with metadata and
 a named collection.

+A :class:`~SerializableCollection` is useful for serializing multiple timelines, clips, or media references to a single file.

 ```